MBA Planning Week 1: Make Your Career Work Harder For You

 Eat healthier.
 Exercise more.
 Get organized.

 These may be some of the new year’s resolutions you had in mind.
-But for those of you hoping to apply to business school in 2021, add MBA application planning to this list.
+However, do not forget: Start My MBA Planning!

 1) Be honest about your desires.